BambooFlower/Math-Scripts/README.md

 A collection of scripts for mathematical computation and visualization, topics include Mathematical Biology, Graph Theory, ODEs, PDEs, Fluid Mechanics, Combinatorics and Dynamical Systems:

+- 2D Raycasting Folder: Javascript visualization of 2D ray casting
 - Audio Visualizer Folder: Frequency spectrum visualizer using Fourier Transforms.
 Special thanks to [@chelyabinsk](https://github.com/chelyabinsk) for his major contributions
+- Conway Game of Life Folder: Javascript implementation of Conway's game of life
+- Double Pendulum Folder: Javascript visualization of the motion of a double pendulum
 - FluidSimulation Folder: Java (with Processing) visualization of a gas obeying the incompressible Navier-Stokes equations
 - Fourier Series: Javascript visualization of Fourier series
+- Hypercube Folder: Javascript visualization of hypercube (Tesseract)
 - Mathematical Biology Folder: MATLAB visualization of Advection-Diffussion behavior of different biological invasions
 - Navier-Stokes Equations Folder: MATLAB animated visualization of the 2D Navier-Stokes equations
 - Orbits Folder: Python scripts for cicular and elliptical orbits